yorojanine/School_District_Analysis/README.md

 * Moreover, the result of the percentage changes traces back to removing the 9th graders out of the denominator.
 As a front-end customer looking at the analysis, it's hard to see that change because it's not really highlighted.
 However, it is an important change from the back-end perspective.
 In Step 5 of the challenge, it was requested to only retrieve the number of 10th-12th graders to use as a new student count within the data.
 At this point, the student count at Thomas High School went from 1,635 to only 1,174 students.
 Resultanltly, the 1,174 students were used to calculate the new passing percentages.

 Rightfully, the school board was concerned about the integrity of the data with the new information of academic dishonesty.
 After modifying and iterating through the data, it's safe to say, the overall impact was very minimal.
-With or without Thomas High School's ninth grade scores, the district numbers did not deviate much from the original.
+The district numbers did not deviate much from the original.
 However, it is clear that Thomas High School did benefit from the changes.
 Moreover, with the updated data, I'm confident the school board can move forward knowing the data is accurate and consistent.